catamuscalu/analyticsSimulator/README.md

   - the order of the events is always logged in, logged out

-  - the user logged in event has 3 fields: timestamp, user_id, session_id

-  - the user logged out event has 3 fields: timestamp, user_id, session_id
+  - the generated events have 4 fields and the following format: timestamp, event_type, user_id, session_id

-  - the session_id identifies a specific user session on the site and is unique
+  - the session_id identifies a specific user session on the site and is unique.
+A given user_id can generate one or more session_ids.

   - think of a simple implementation that should not take more than a couple of hours to complete, in the "production-ready" philosophy